bentpetersendk/mjolnir_ucph/docs/source/hardware.rst

      - 96 tasks
      - N/A
      - 125GB
-     - No compute allowed, only copy etc.
+     - No **compute** allowed, only rsync, sftp, editing data and moving data, or similar, is allowed.
    * - mjolnircomp01fl
      - Computation
      - 96 tasks